graygnuorg/sargon/README.md

 * `sargonAllow`

   Allowed action.
-Argument is either one of the docker action keywords listed below, or the word `ALL` (uppercase) matching all actions.
+The value must be one of the docker action keywords listed below, or the word `ALL` (uppercase) matching all actions.

 * `sargonDeny`

   Denied action.
-Argument is either one of the docker action keywords listed below, or the word `ALL` (uppercase) matching all actions.
+The value must be one of the docker action keywords listed below, or the word `ALL` (uppercase) matching all actions.
 See below for a detailed discussion of how `sargonAllow` and `sargonDeny` policies operate.

 * `sargonOrder` (single)

-  An integer to order `sargonACL` entries.
+  An integer used to order multiple `sargonACL` entries.
 If not present, 0 is assumed.

 * `sargonMount`

-  Name of the directory on the host filesystem, which is allowed for bind and mount operations.
+  Name of the directory on the host filesystem that can be mounted inside a contained.

   If the name ends with `/*` only subdirectories of this directory can be mounted.